mongodb/specifications/source/crud/crud.rst

     /**
      * Enables users to specify an arbitrary string to help trace the operation through
      * the database profiler, currentOp and logs.
-The default is not send a value.
+The default is to not send a value.
      *
      * @see http://docs.mongodb.com/manual/reference/command/aggregate/
      */